splitforms.com

 Frequently asked questions

 Is splitforms a viable Basin alternative?
 Yes.
-Every core capability — POST endpoint, dashboard, spam filtering, custom redirects, CC recipients, Slack notifications — is covered, with an open API on every plan and webhooks on the free tier.
+Every core capability — POST endpoint, dashboard, spam filtering, custom redirects, CC recipients, Slack notifications — is covered, with an open API on every plan and webhooks from Starter upward.

 Does splitforms have a Basin-style Slack integration?
 Yes, via webhook.
 Paste your Slack incoming-webhook URL into the splitforms dashboard and submissions route to your channel.